Numbers 6 – The Vow of a Nazirite

 1. (1-2) The purpose for the vow of a Nazirite.

 a.
-To separate himself to the LORD: The vow of the Nazirite was to express one’s special desire to draw close to God and to separate one’s self from the comforts and pleasures of this world.
+To separate himself to the Lord: The vow of the Nazirite was to express one’s special desire to draw close to God and to separate oneself from the comforts and pleasures of this world.
+This vow could be taken by a man or woman in Israel.

 b.
-To take the vow of a Nazirite: There were several remarkable Nazirites in the Bible: Samson (Judges 13:5), John the Baptist (Luke 1:15), and Paul (Acts 18:18); the vow was certainly open to women, but we have no Biblical example of a woman taking the vow, except for Manoah’s wife during her pregnancy with Samson (Judges 13:4).
+To take the vow of a Nazirite: There were several remarkable Nazirites in the Bible: Samson (Judges 13:5), John the Baptist (Luke 1:15), and Paul (Acts 18:18).
+The mother of Samson (Manoah’s wife) took the vow of a Nazirite during her pregnancy (Judges 13:4).

 2. (3-8) Requirements for fulfilling the vow of a Nazirite.

 a.
-He shall separate himself from wine and similar drink: The Nazirite was forbidden to eat or drink anything from the grape vine; this was a form of self-denial connected with the idea of a special consecration to God.
-Generally speaking, wine and grape products were thought to be a blessing (Proverbs 3:10), something to be gratefully received from God (Psalms 104:15).
+He shall separate himself from wine and similar drink: The Nazirite was forbidden to eat or drink anything from the grape vine (from seed to skin).
+This was a form of self-denial connected with the idea of a special consecration to God.
+Generally speaking, wine and grape products were thought to be a blessing (Proverbs 3:10), things to be gratefully received from God (Psalms 104:15).

 b.
-No razor shall come upon his head: The hair was to be allowed to grow all during the period of the vow, and then cut at the conclusion of the vow.
+No razor shall come upon his head: During the time of a Nazirite vow, the hair was allowed to grow, and then it was cut at the conclusion of the vow.
 This was a way of outwardly demonstrating to the world that this man or woman was under a special vow.

-ii.
-Samson had broken the vow before – both at drinking parties (Judges 14:10), and at touching a dead carcass (Judges 14:8-9).
-But not in the most obviously public way of allowing his hair to be cut.
-There is a sense in which public sins do matter more because they bring more reproach to the name of God.
+iv.
+Samson had broken the vow before – both at drinking parties (Judges 14:10), and in touching a dead carcass (Judges 14:8-9).
+But until Delilah cut his hair, he had not broken the Nazirite vow in the most obviously public way.
+This illustrates the principle that there is a sense in which public sins do matter more because they bring more disgrace to the name of God and His people.

 c.
-He shall not go near a dead body: Dead bodies – even those of a close relative – were not to be approached during the vow of a Nazirite.
-Separation from death – the effect of sin – was essential during the period of the vow.
+He shall not go near a dead body: The third aspect of the Nazirite vow was the strict avoidance of a dead body.
+Dead bodies – even those of a close relative – were not to be approached during the vow of a Nazirite.
+Separation from death – the most obvious and terrible consequence of sin – was essential during the period of the vow.

 3. (9-12) Consequences of breaking the vow.